daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 ## Notes

-The examples on this application have been taken or inspired by the courses I followed to learn testing in JavaScript, all of them mentioned in the [Acknowledgments](#acknowledgments) section.
-I highly recommend them, to build your knowledge on the subject step by step.
 The tests to mock a call to an external API are taken from the course [Testing React with Jest and Enzyme](https://javascriptplayground.com/testing-react-enzyme-jest/).
 The article [But really, what is a JavaScript mock?](https://blog.kentcdodds.com/but-really-what-is-a-javascript-mock-10d060966f7d) by Kent C. Dodds helped me simplify the mock test even further by using a `mock` directory.
-Instead of using the built-in React Router v4 library, I re-wrote the custom version built by Tyler McGinnis in his course (reference in [Acknowledgments](#acknowledgments)) below.
-By writing it piece by piece and studying the tests written by the guys who created the official version, it will be shed some light on its inner workings.
+Instead of using the built-in React Router v4 library, I re-wrote the custom version built by Tyler McGinnis in his course (reference in [Acknowledgments](#acknowledgments) below).

 ## Notes on the Installation process

-If you want to install everything from scratch, there are some steps that at the time of this writing need to be taken, as something seems not to be working properly when installing Enzyme.
-For the installation process using `create-react-app`, I followed the official React and Enzyme documentation, that are summarized in this article: [An introduction to testing React components with Enzyme 3](https://javascriptplayground.com/introduction-to-react-tests-enzyme/).
-After the installation, though, some modules were deleted.
-I was faced with one error when trying to run the tests afterwards:
+It's probably enough to follow the instructions on the [Getting Started](#getting-started) section above to install and run the application.
+If you encounter an error about missing the `jest-cli` module, though, here are some steps to follow.

+First error message:

 1.  `Error: Cannot find module 'jest-cli'`.

-After reinstalling the 'jest-cli' module, another one showed up:
+After reinstalling the 'jest-cli' module, another one would show up:

 2.  `TypeError: environment.setup is not a function`.

 The solution suggested on [this issue](https://github.com/facebook/jest/issues/5119) by Dan Abramov (Gaeron) solved the problem.
 Here is what he wrote: "If you have both `react-scripts` and `jest` in your `package.json`, delete `jest` from it.
 Then delete `package-lock.json`, `yarn.lock` and `node_modules`.
 Then run `npm install` (or `yarn` if you use it)."

-By just cloning the application and running `npm install` on your terminal, none of the above errors would show up.

 ## Notes on Flow, flow-typed and Visual Studio Code